Gayathri-Janagiraman/Udemy/README.md

 This project was created to practice front-end development skills using only core web technologies.
 It’s ideal for beginners who want to learn how to structure pages and style them to look like popular websites.

-## 📬 Contact
+## Contact

-For questions or suggestions, feel free to open an issue or contact me via [LinkedIn](https://linkedin.com/in/your-profile) or email.
+For questions or suggestions, feel free to open an issue or contact me via [LinkedIn] (https://www.linkedin.com/in/gayathri-janagiraman7/).